Journalism, Media, and Public Discourse

 Courses Counting toward the Nexus

 Courses other than those listed below may count toward the Nexus.
-Students should consult the Nexus track chair for consideration of courses not on the list.
+Students are invited to consult the Nexus track chair for consideration of courses not on the list.

 Code | Title | Credits |